semateos/ia-application/README.md

 - router, defaults to `new InnoAccel.Router.Reactive(new InnoAccel.Router.SimpleRouteList([]), services.request.getPath))`
 - dispatcher, defaults to `new InnoAccel.Controller.Dispatcher(services.router.match, [])`

+## Example
+There is an example in the examples directory.
+Run `mrt update` before.

 ## API
 The source code is fully annotated.